 One other common phone scam technique is the familiar voicemail trick.
 “Hey, this is Bobby.
 I have that information.
 Hit me back, dude.”
 It’s not Bobby, your long-lost roommate from college, and if you recently exchanged information with someone in 2021, why the heck would you or they use voicemail?

 The single best way to deal with any type of robocall is to not answer any call originating from a number not already in your contact list.
 Give yourself permission forever to stop answering unsolicited calls.
 If you have accidentally answered a call from a spammer extended car warranty company that starts with a recorded message, hang up and block the call.
 If you somehow engaged in a short chat with such a company and don’t want to be hassled any longer, stop the conversation, say, “Please don’t call me again, remove my number from your list,” and hang up.
 Then block the number.
 One other suggestion is to say that you already have a policy from another provider.

-Do these and you likely won't hear from the warranty provider again:
+If you do find yourself on the phone with a fraudulent company, do these and you likely won't hear from the warranty provider again:

 If your phone number is not on the Do Not Call List, add it right now.
 Here’s how to do so.
 The National Do Not Call Registry was the federal government’s response to spam calls.
 This registry is not going to prevent determined scammers from calling you, but it will stop unsolicited calls from “legitimate” businesses you don’t have an existing relationship with from phoning you with offers you are not asking for.
 Usually.
 It’s free, and you need to sign up in order to report scammers.